ageller/GlueNEO/README.md

 # GlueNEO
-A test exploration of Glue using data from JPL's NEO archive
+A test exploration of Glue using data from [JPL's Small-Body Database](https://ssd.jpl.nasa.gov/sbdb_query.cgi).

+This uses NEOs.